-Timothy studied at the University of Kent with Benjamin Luxon and at Trinity College of Music with Janice Chapman.
-A graduate of the prestigious ‘Knack’ programme at English National Opera, Timothy has performed with English National Opera, Scottish Opera, London Voices, Aldeburgh and Bregenz Festivals, Raymond Gubbay, BBC Wales Chorus and the Grammy nominated vocal ensemble Accentus.
-Timothy has made numerous recordings including the best-selling Faure Requiem with the Accentus (Naïve Label).
-He has also recorded numerous film soundtracks with London Voices, including The Hobbit and Snow White and The Huntsman and The Wall Tour for Pink Floyd’s Roger Waters.
+Timothy studied at Trinity College of Music and is a graduate of the prestigious ‘Knack’ programme at English National Opera.
+He has performed with English National Opera, Scottish Opera, London Voices, Aldeburgh and Bregenz Festivals, Raymond Gubbay, BBC Wales Chorus and the Grammy nominated vocal ensemble Accentus.
+As a singer, Timothy has made numerous recordings including the best-selling Faure Requiem with the Accentus (Naïve Label).
+He has also recorded numerous film soundtracks with London Voices, including The Hobbit, Snow White and The Huntsman and The Wall Tour for Pink Floyd’s Roger Waters.
 Timothy is also a composer and conductor and has made recordings of his own works for Stone Records (‘Vision’ 2014) and Naxos (‘Requiem’, UK Classical Chart’s No.4 best-selling album, Nov 2018 – a work commissioned to commemorate the centenary of the First World War).
 Timothy is published by Universal Edition and is an artist on the Naxos label.
 As an actor, Timothy has appeared in numerous film and television productions, including The Iron Lady, Johnny English 2, Quantum of Solace, The Riot Club and Downton Abbey. www.timothyhamilton.co.uk

 Nicholas Mitchell began singing at Worcester College, Oxford at the age of six.
 Later he sang at Christ Church Cathedral, Oxford before moving to London.
 He has sung with many of the London choirs and was at Brompton oratory before coming to the Queen’s Chapel.
 He teaches Classics, plays the oboe and writes on early instruments and their evidence for choral pitch.